rain-on/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 quickstart\docker-compose port explorer 80
 ```

 This script builds Pantheon, builds the images and runs the containers.
-It will also scale the regular node container to four containers to simulate a network with enough multicaster to synchronize.
+It will also scale the regular node container to four containers to simulate a network with enough peers to synchronize.

 When the process ends, it lists the running services: